 By using a forward contract, you can lock in your exchange rate for a transaction up to 2 years in future.

 Once this agreement is in place, you’ll know that no matter what the markets do your exchange rate for that transaction is locked in place.
-You’ll be able to budget with complete certainty, and with peace of mind that however the rates change, your business won’t be affected.
+You’ll be able to budget with complete certainty, and with peace of mind that if the rates change, your business won’t be affected.

-By working with a bespoke FX broker, you’ll get a more personalized service.
+By working with a bespoke FX broker, you’ll get more personalized service.
 Your broker will get to know exactly what your needs are, and they can work with you to help time your transactions so you get the maximum value from them.